TokenScript-Framework/papers/src/faq/FAQs.md

 Smart Layer, and TokenScript are three interconnected components that together enable a new level of integration and functionality on the next-generation web.

 **Smart Tokens** are the building blocks of this ecosystem.
 They are not just digital assets but also include functions that enable web use-cases.
-These tokens can represent anything from an airplane ticket to a health record, and they carry the ability to interact with different platforms and services.
+These tokens can represent anything from a flight ticket to a health record, and they carry the ability to interact with different platforms and services.

 **TokenScript** is the technology that enables these interactions.
 It is a container for the code that powers token-based integrations.
 This code defines how a Smart Token behaves and interacts with other systems.
 TokenScript allows Smart Tokens to be more than just static assets; they become dynamic entities capable of complex interactions.